Masters snooker schedule and order of play

-Masters snooker schedule and order of play today as Ronnie O’Sullivan in semi-final action
+Masters snooker schedule and order of play today as Ronnie O’Sullivan aims for record title

 Everything you need to know about the 2024 Masters as Ronnie O’Sullivan chases an unprecedented eighth title